ObernhumerMichael/learning/books/the_science_of_sin/notes.md

 Gluttony brings destruction onto one's body and causes life threatening health conditions.
 Key players are stress (cortisol) and sleep (quality).
 Obesity makes irreversible changes to the brain.

+# Lust

+## Notes

+- We know statistically that a proportion of people in any given community will, find themselves more sexually attracted to children than adults.
+- There are significant differences in the white matter tracts of paedophile brains compared to non-paedophile ones.
+- white brain matter = information superhighways (150 m/s instead of normal 10 m/s)
+- The 'sexual response network' brain areas that govern healthy sexual responses in the rest of us seem to be hyperactive in the paedophile, even at rest.
+- The physiological component of female sexual arousal may be a reflex designed to protect the vaginal canal from damage.
+- During the fertile phase of the cycle, the attractiveness ratings the women gave for more masculine-looking faces, bodies and deeper-sounding voices increased slightly.
+- On the other hand, during the non-fertile weeks of the menstrual cycle, the attractiveness ratings for the more feminine male faces, bodies and voices increased slightly.

+## Cues / Questions / Keywords

+- How does the brain of a paedophile differ from a normal one?
+- How does the attractiveness ratings of men change in the different menstrual cycles?

+## Summary